 Regulators should eventually standardize a few viable designs, Bryce said, much like France did in the 1970s, constructing standardized reactors that continue to operate today.

-When approached for comment, an EU spokeswoman pointed The Epoch Times to a statement of its general stance on nuclear power: “The European Commission keeps a technology-neutral approach and respects the right of Member States to choose their own energy mix within the EU climate and energy framework.”
+When approached for comment, an EU spokeswoman pointed The Epoch Times to a statement of its general stance on nuclear power.
+“The European Commission keeps a technology-neutral approach and respects the right of Member States to choose their own energy mix within the EU climate and energy framework,” the statement reads.

-The statement added that the Commission’s role is to ensure that member states who opt for nuclear energy “apply the most demanding legal framework meeting the highest standards for nuclear safety, security and non-proliferation.”
+It also states that the commission’s role is to ensure that member states that opt for nuclear energy “apply the most demanding legal framework meeting the highest standards for nuclear safety, security and non-proliferation.”